pmaojo/ferrum/PLAN.md

 - CLI `compile` gained `--module` and `--graph` options for targeted builds.
 - Studio UI now includes buttons to compile the selected module or subgraph.

+### Session 2025-08-17
+- Added Leptos frontend option with Trunk support and docs.